roboticcam/publications/README.md

 # Selected Publications

 Selected Subset of Publications
-(Full list of 70 publications from Google Scholar) – blue colored first author is a UTS Ph.D. student whom is either principally-supervised by him or he was the primary technical supervisor at the time of the publication.
+(Full list of 70 publications from Google Scholar) – nearl all papers's first author is a UTS Ph.D. student whom is either principally-supervised by me, or I was the primary technical supervisor at the time of the publication.

 ## Selected Journals ##